LevonnPapikyan/stockProject/README.md

 There are many ways to scale your data or to preapre for training.
 So because the aim was to do daily trading I decided to include
 "open" value for the prediction of current day.
 Which helped to have better results compared with a models that I have trained without including "open".
 I also decided to scale data by counting logarithm of it, or just divide by numbers.
 I had also tried to do sigma and min-max scalling which results didn't differ much then the mothods written above.
 I used three types of models for prediction.
-The idea was to get three independent models it was hardly achived and for that I wrote a class which divdes data into different parts.
+The idea was to get three independent models, it was hardly achived, and for that I wrote a class which divides data into different parts.
 And by the help of that class you can train models in different parts of data.

-I used three types of models for prediction.
-The idea was to get three independent models it was hardly achived and for that I wrote a class which divdes data into different parts.
-And by the help of that class you can train models in different parts of data.

 LSTM

 You can try to train your own model.
-I used the model written in model.py and the help of weights changing depended on the loss of test data (mse in my case) I continued training.
+I used the model written in model.py and by the help of weights changing depended on the loss of test data (mse in my case) I continued training.
 You can also add the range of training models which will help you to get better results.